MohamedElashri/Jblog/_posts/2020-08-20-MiniBooNE-particle-identification.md

 we will need to do some data processing to make the data ready for more steps. we are going to do the following:

--The data is stored in `data.txt` which was downloaded from the above link.
+- The data is stored in `data.txt` which was downloaded from the above link.
 - We use the pandas library to read the data and skip the first row as it contains the number of positive and negative labels
 - Create a numpy array of 1's(electron neutrino) and 0's(muon neutrino) which acts as our labels for the classification problem.
 - Convert the input dataframe into a numpy array for the analysis.